ShahdMenaisy/ToDoList-App/README.md

 ## Project Overview
-The project is divided into four parts.
+The project is divided into three parts.
 Below is a breakdown of each part and how I tackled it.

 ## Part 1: CI Pipeline with GitHub Actions